 World AIDS Day

 It would be another 20 years before I truly understood what had happened to David in those years.
-In med school full blown AIDS was a a rare sight as antiretroviral therapy had essentially re-categorized HIV from a death sentence diagnosis, to a chronic, treatable and preventable illness.
-I studied the few AIDS cases I encountered with a hungry fervor, and would later understand that those spots on David’s legs were Kaposi sarcoma, a classic skin manifestation of some AIDS cases.
+In med school full blown AIDS was a a rare sight as anti-retroviral therapy had essentially re-categorized HIV from a death sentence diagnosis, to a chronic, treatable and preventable illness.
+I studied the few AIDS cases I encountered with a hungry fervor, and would later understand that those spots on David’s legs were Kaposi sarcoma, a classic skin manifestation, and cancer, in some AIDS cases.
 And the combative behavior in the hospital?
 AIDS Dementia Complex, a well-defined neuro-cognitive disorder of some advanced AIDS cases.

 Since 1988, December 1 has been designated World AIDS day.
 Today I recall all the strides and discoveries made to temper HIV and help those afflicted to lead lives of their choosing.
 May those lives be long and full and grateful.